Strength After 60: The Key Workout to Keep You Active

 Participants in the heavy weightlifting group visited a commercial gym three times a week.

-During these sessions, they performed full-body strength training exercises using typical weight machines found in gyms.
+During these sessions, they performed full-body strength training exercises using typical gym weight machines.

-They determined their one-rep maximum—the most weight they could lift at one time—and used 70 to 85 percent of that weight for their training.
+They determined their one-rep maximum (1RM) — the most weight they could lift at one time — and trained with 70 to 85 percent of that weight.

-For example, if a participant’s maximum lift was 100 pounds, they trained with weights ranging from 70 to 85 pounds.
+For example, if a participant’s 1RM was 100 pounds, they trained with weights ranging from 70 to 85 pounds.

-The training routine included three sets of each exercise, with each set comprising six to twelve repetitions.
+The training regimen included three sets of each exercise, with each set consisting of six to twelve repetitions.

 The exercises targeted both upper and lower body muscles and included leg presses, knee extensions, leg curls, ankle plantar flexion exercises, hip abductions, low rowing, chest presses, abdominal crunches, and lower back exercises.